A Guide To The Tashkent Metro Stations

 Opened the same day with Yunusobod Station, Turkestan Station is now the new terminus of the Yunusobod Line.

 The ceiling decor is impressive to say the least with gleaming black designs overlaid on an opulent white backdrop.
-Reliefs on the wall display famous sites from around Uzbekistan.
+Reliefs on the wall display famous sites from around Uzbekistan and the greater Turkestan region.

 Yer O’sti Line